KevinChhun/CustomCraftCapstone/README.md

         <div class="meta"><span class="status-dot"></span> CS Capstone • Fall 2025</div>
         <h1 class="title">CustomCraft</h1>
         <p class="lead">
-          A mobile platform connecting customers and independent artists to commission custom handmade items — from secure payments and project tracking to streamlined communication and artist portfolios.
+          CustomCraft is an application made for Android that allows users to search for artists and be able to commission them for custom made items.
+Artists can use this app to be commissioned and earn money.
+This app provides a platform for customers to connect with artists or artisans for the purpose of purchasing custom commissioned arts and crafts.
         </p>

         <div class="pills">